-Management: The process of planning, organizing and directing activity in collaboration with the team to reach positive outcomes (Educational Competencies for Graduates of Associate Degree Nursing Programs, 2000).
+Management: The process of planning, organizing and directing activity in collaboration with the team to reach positive outcomes.

-Managing Care: The efficient, effective use of human, financial and technological resources to meet client needs in a cost effective manner and support the organizational outcomes (Educational Competencies for Graduates of Associate Degree Nursing Programs, 2000).
+Managing Care: The efficient, effective use of human, financial and technological resources to meet client needs in a cost-effective manner and support the organizational outcomes.